Welcome to “The Farmer’s Walk Bed & Breakfast”

 Check out time: 11 a.m the following day (again, if there is a need to alter this, please speak to us personally)

-*** Due to guest’s sensitivities, it would be appreciated if perfumes could be sprayed outside our home.
+PLEASE NOTE: Due to guest’s sensitivities and the hostess also, it would be appreciated if perfumes could be sprayed outside our home.
 Thank You.

-Sandy Small Proudfoot (Sandy is a graduate of OCAD & works in textiles), Jock is a retired Air Canada pilot & glider pilot at York Soaring.
-Jock also cuts our wood for winter.
+Sandy Small Proudfoot is a later-in-life graduate of design from OCAD and works in textiles.
+Jock is a retired Air Canada pilot and glider pilot at York Soaring.
+We are ‘ parents ‘ to two lively Australian Shepherds, Annie & Megs.